 All new contractor staff must participate in training offered by the NYSDOH CSP.
 These training sessions provide new staff with an overview of all aspects of the CSP.
-Some sessions are available 24/7 via webinar or the Learning Management System (LMS); others are offered in-person periodically throughout the year.
+Some sessions are available 24/7 via webinar and others are offered in-person periodically throughout the year.
 All are announced via the Canserv BML (canserv@health.state.ny.us).